coderchatwang/CoderChat/README.md

 ## Important Notes

-- More than 95% of the code in this project was developed by **CoderChat + GLM5（JD.com Coding Plan）**.
+- Over 95% of the code in this project was developed by CoderChat + GLM5 (JD.com codingplan).
+To add, GLM5 completely exceeded expectations during development.
+When using CoderChat, you don't need to blindly believe in so-called Anthropic models.
+Technology has no borders, but given Anthropic's hostility toward developers from China, this project did not use any Anthropic models in its development.
 - Development configuration for this project can be customized using CoderChat itself.
 Therefore, the author will not provide separate usage documentation.
 - For documentation related to Void, please refer to the official Void project documentation.
 - Although CoderChat supports local models and arbitrary model configuration via APIs, tests have shown that models without strong agent coding capabilities cannot reliably deliver production-grade results.
 For recommended models, refer to the coding plan supported model lists from mainstream providers.
 The primary model used in the development of this project is GLM-5.